 Are You Missing These 1910 Washington-Franklin Coils?

-Single Line Watermark, Perforated 12 Vertically
+Single Line Watermark, Perforated 12 Horizontally

 The Washington-Franklins are among the most fascinating and challenging US stamps to collect.
 Issued between 1908 and 1922, they encompassed over 200 varieties, five different designs, two paper types, three printing methods, at least 14 perforations, several colors, and 20 denominations.

 You can come one step closer to completing your Washington-Franklin collection with this convenient set of two stamps.
-Each of these coil stamps was printed on single line watermark paper and perforated 12 vertically.
+Each of these coil stamps was printed on single line watermark paper and perforated 12 horizontally.
 They were the result of an ingenious new method for making coils…

 A Revolution in Coils